savonet/book/language.md

 - `output.icecast`, `output.hls`, `output.file`: output on Icecast, an HLS
   playlist, or in a file,
-- `request.queue`: create a queue that can be dynamically be fed with user's requests.
+- `request.queue`: create a queue that can be dynamically be fed with user's requests and will play them in the order they were received.

-We will of course detail their use in due time.
+Their use is detailed in next chapter.